-The sustainability targets for the members of DZ BANK AG's Board of Managing Directors are described in section 3.1.
-In fulfillment of its management function, DZ BANK AG encourages the integration of sustainability risks into the group entities' remuneration systems.
+The sustainability targets for the members of DZ BANK's Board of Managing Directors are described in section 15.3.1.
+In fulfillment of its management function, DZ BANK AG encourages the refinement of sustainability risks and their integration into the group entities' remuneration systems.
+Various indicators are used to measure sustainability in the context of remuneration, a key focus being fulfillment of environmental, social, and corporate governance criteria.
+This includes taking account of sustainability targets when deciding on the variable remuneration components for the members of the Board of Managing Directors.
+By using these indicators strategically, DZ BANK helps to ensure that sustainability targets are embedded in the remuneration structure.